TinNT/google-ads-ruby/README.md

-# Google Ads Client Library for Ruby
+# Google Ads Client Library for Ruby!

 `google-ads-googleads` uses [Google API extensions][google-gax] to provide an easy-to-use client library for the [Google Ads API][].